hydrology-tep/documentation/source/quick-start-manual/qsm2.rst

 	Figure 3: List of existing HTEP Communities

-2. Currently the list of existing communities is rather small, but if this number increases the search field can be used to find your community of interest.

-3. You can become member of a community by clicking on Join.
+2. You can become member of a community by clicking on Join.
 Once you have joined a community you can access your community by clicking on Enter.
-More info about the features within a community follows in Quick Start Manual 4.
+More info about the features within a community follows in :doc:`Quick Start Manual 4 <qsm4>`.

+3. Currently the list of existing communities is rather small, but if this number increases the search field can be used to find your community of interest.

 Analyse Activities
 ~~~~~~~~~~~~~~~~~~